SAT Language and Writing Practice Test 67 with Answer Keys AMBIPi

 SAT Writing & Language Section Passage

-SAT Writing Passage Title: Truman’s Winning Whistle-Stop Tour
+SAT Language and Writing Practice Test Passage Title: Truman’s Winning Whistle-Stop Tour

 [1] In 1948, United States President Harry S. Truman faced reelection for a second term, but the polls predicted he would lose.
 [2] Since the end of World War II three years earlier, the US economy had been unsteady. n[3] Citizens had trouble finding and purchasing goods due to shortages.
 [4] Many people felt a fresh face on the political scene in this uncertain time would be welcome.
 [5] As the campaign moved into high gear in May of 1948, Truman lagged 11 percent behind Dewey in the polls.
 [6] Instead, the polls favored New York Governor Thomas E. Dewey, Truman’s charismatic opponent and a welcome change in an economically turbulent post-war climate.
 [7] However, Truman would engage in a hard-fought, unorthodox campaign style that became known as the first successful “whistle-stop” tour.